Campaign to Rebuild the U.S. Park Police Horse Stables

 The U.S. Park Police Horse Mounted Unit is one of the oldest police equestrian units in the United States.
 Established in 1934, it consisted of one horse rented from a local stable.
-As the value of the mounted unit was proven, it expanded to an operational strength that parol and provides protection in the Washington metro area.
+As the value of the mounted unit was proven, it expanded to an operational strength that patrols and provides protection in the Washington metro area.
 Situated south of the Lincoln Reflecting Pool between the Korean War Memorial and D.C.
 War Memorial, the existing facilities provide stables for up to 20 horses used daily by the Park Police to patrol the National Mall and adjoining areas.

-For questions and more information on how you can help with this project, contact Santana Moreno at email@example.com.
+For questions and more information about how your gift can support this project, contact Cheryl Bratz at firstname.lastname@example.org.